HerveAbdi/data4PCCAR/README.md

 ### monteCarlo.eigen

-a Monte Carlo generation of (random) eigenvalues to match a data matrix.
+A Monte Carlo generation of (random) eigenvalues to match a data matrix.
 Used to implement the *parallel* test for the number of reliable eigenvalues.